Lumavate-Team/documentation/docs/3-CLI.rst

 Ls
 ++

- Lists all versions in a component-set container.
+ Lists all versions in a component set container.

  Example: